Manute Bol: Player profile and accomplishments

+In his NBA career, Bol averaged 2.6 points, 4.2 rebounds, 0.3 assists, and 3.3 blocks per game, playing an average of 18.7 minutes.
+He finished his career with 1,599 points, 2,647 rebounds, and 2,086 blocks.
+He appeared in 624 games over 10 seasons.
+As of 2019, Bol had the second-highest career blocks-per-game average (3.3) in the history of the NBA and was the only player in NBA history to have more blocked shots than points scored.

 Humanitarian efforts and activism

 Bol was active in charitable causes during and after his basketball career.
-He said he spent much of the money he made during his NBA career supporting various causes related to the war-ravaged nation of his birth, Sudan.
+He claimed he spent much of the money he made during his NBA career supporting various causes relating to Sudan and its civil war.

-Bol frequently visited Sudanese refugee camps, where he was treated like royalty.
+Bol frequently visited Sudanese refugee camps, where he was greeted enthusiastically by its inhabitants.
 In 2001 the Sudanese government offered him the post of minister of sport.
 Bol, a Christian, refused because one of the conditions was converting to Islam.

 Later, the Sudanese government hindered Bol from leaving the country, accusing him of supporting the Dinka-led Christian rebels, the Sudan People's Liberation Army.
 It refused to grant him an exit visa unless he came back with more money.
-Assistance from supporters in the United States, including Senator Joseph Lieberman, raised money to provide Bol with plane tickets to Cairo, Egypt.
+Assistance from supporters in the United States, including Senator Joe Lieberman, raised money to provide Bol with plane tickets to Cairo, Egypt.
 After six months of negotiations with U.S. consulate officials regarding refugee status, Bol and his family were finally able to leave Egypt and return to the United States.
 He was admitted to the United States as a religious refugee in 2002 and settled in West Hartford, Connecticut.

 Bol established the Ring True Foundation to continue fund-raising for Sudanese refugees.
 He gave most of his earnings (an estimated $3.5 million) to their cause.
-In 2002 Fox TV agreed to broadcast the foundation's phone number in exchange for Bol's agreement to appear on their Celebrity Boxing show.
+In 2002, Fox TV agreed to broadcast the foundation's phone number in exchange for Bol's agreement to appear on their Celebrity Boxing show.
 After the referee goaded, "If you guys don't box, you won't get paid", he scored a third-round victory over former football player William "The Refrigerator" Perry.